eamesa/maii-journal/_posts/2022-04-02-three-things-i-learned-from-the-ruby-koans.md

 - What are the excpetions and error messages useful for?
 Are they just for writing the automated tests?
 -
 - What does inject do?

+Better to use keyword arguments when defining methods because you can provide them in any order and call upon them.